-Biosfile.bin is the filename of the BIOS code.
+(Where Biosfile.bin indicates the file name of the BIOS code.)

 - After loading the new BIOS code, the utility will prompt you to save original BIOS code into your HDD or floppy.
 Please press "Y" to store it as "BIOS.OLD". - 4.
-After the old BIOS has been successfully saved, press "Y" to replace BIOS. - 5.
-DO NOT turn off the power during "FLASHING". - 6.
+After the old BIOS has been successfully saved, press "Y" to replace BIOS.

+- 5. DO NOT turn off the power during "FLASHING". - 6.
 Reboot the system by turn off the power after "FLASHING". - 7.
-Press "DEL" key to enter BIOS setup during POST.

-- 8. Reload the "BIOS SETUP DEFAULT" and reconfigure other items as previous set. - 9.
+Press "DEL" key to enter BIOS setup during POST. - 8.
+Reload the "BIOS SETUP DEFAULT" and reconfigure other items as previous set. - 9.
 Save & Exit.
 Done!